Publications

 Summarized Data

-11. Distinctions: Best paper award at LPAR’2023.
+6. Distinctions: Distinguished paper award, PODS’2025.
+Runner-up for Best paper award at CICM’2024, Best paper award at LPAR’2023.
 Best paper award nomination at TACAS’2023.
 Spotlight paper at NeurIPS’2021, and spotlight paper at AFCI@NeurIPS’2020 workshop.
 1st place in Latin American Contest of Master theses in Artificial Intelligence IEEE LA-CCI.

 Attempt of an Updated List of Papers